Learn the Usage of New-MailboxExportRequest Exchange 2010

-There are multiple scenarios where the Exchange admin looks for solution to export Exchange 2010 mailboxes to PST.
-One of the most common reason is backup of the server data in PST format and to retrieve one or more mailboxes from database.
+There are multiple scenarios where the Exchange admin looks for a solution to export Exchange 2010 mailboxes to PST.
+One of the most common reasons is backup of the server data in PST file format to keep the data safe and secure for future purpose.
 Besides all this, there are few rare conditions where one needs to export mailboxes from Exchange 2010 to Microsoft Outlook PST file.
+This blog will help users to export Exchange mailboxes into Outlook PST file with the help of New-mailboxexportrequest Exchange 2010.
+Read the article and know about this PowerShell command that helps you to export EDB mailboxes to PST file.

 Ways to use New-MailboxExportRequest Exchange 2010

-The procedure involves 4 major steps to be performed at administrative level for a successful migration.
+The procedure involves 4 major steps to be performed at the administrative level for a successful migration.

 Step #1: Permit all the Important Permissions and Roles